 Bio

-I am a postdoc research fellow @ CSIRO’s Data61, the national scientific research institute of Australia.
-I am working with Dr. Cecile Paris, Dr. Sarvnaz Karimi, and Dr. Diego Molla-Aliod in the Language Technology Team.
-I acquired PhD 🎓 from the University of Melbourne, supervised by A/Prof. Nicholas Geard, Prof. Karin Verspoor, Prof. Justin Zobel, and Dr. Benjamin Goudey.
+I am a postdoctoral applied scientist at CSIRO’s Data61, the national scientific research institute of Australia.
+I work with Dr. Cecile Paris, Dr. Sarvnaz Karimi, and Dr. Diego Molla-Aliod in the Language Technology Team.
+I acquired PhD in Natural Language Processing 🎓 from the University of Melbourne, supervised by A/Prof. Nicholas Geard, Prof. Karin Verspoor, Prof. Justin Zobel, and Dr. Benjamin Goudey.

 Experiences 🤓